Teresa Gallagher 1965 - 2020 - Obituary

-, age 54, a resident of Memphis, TN, departed this life on Saturday, August 29, 2020 at home surrounded by her family.
-Teresa was born September 22, 1965 in Memphis and graduated from Raleigh Egypt High School.
+Teresa Ann Shipley Gallagher, age 54, a resident of Memphis, TN, departed this life on Saturday, August 29, 2020 at home surrounded by her family.
+Teresa was born on September 22, 1965 in Memphis and graduated from Raleigh Egypt High School.
 She went on to attend college at State Technical Institute (Southwest).
-Teresa worked at St. Joseph Hospital until it closed, then she went on to work at St. Jude Hospital.
+Teresa worked at St. Joseph Hospital until it closed, then she went to work at St. Jude Hospital.

 She was preceded in death by her father Roy Wayne Shipley, mother Margarette Elizabeth Shipley, and brother Larry Wayne Shipley.